Disciplining Thoughts and Giving up Judgment Allows Us to Experience Our Highest Possible Consciousness

-Since I wrote a book a few years ago titled The Five Principles, about the spiritual laws that are the basis of Unity's teachings, I've had the opportunity to talk to people about how they practice the principles in their lives and apply spiritual teachings to their circumstances.
+Since I wrote the book The Five Principles, about the spiritual laws that are the basis of Unity teachings, I've had the opportunity to talk to people about how they practice the principles in their lives and apply spiritual teachings to their circumstances.

 We torment ourselves with what others are doing or not doing, especially if we love them.
 We want to fix them, heal them, set them straight—all for their own good, of course.